William, Prince of Wales: Sport

 William often plays polo to raise money for charity.
-He is a fan of football, and supports the English club Aston Villa.
+He is a football fan and supports the English club Aston Villa.
 He became president of England's Football Association (FA) in May 2006 and vice-royal patron of the Welsh Rugby Union (WRU) in February 2007, supporting the Queen as patron.
-The same year, the WRU's decision to name the Prince William Cup drew criticism as some believed it would have been more appropriate to name it after Ray Gravell.
+That same year, the WRU's decision to name the Prince William Cup drew criticism from those who believed it would have been more appropriate to name it after Ray Gravell.
 William became patron of the WRU and the FA in 2016 and 2024, respectively.

-In December 2010, William, alongside David Cameron, attended a meeting with FIFA vice-president Chung Mong-joon at which Chung suggested a vote-trading deal for the right to host the 2018 World Cup in England.
-The English delegation reported the suggestion to FIFA, considering it a violation of anti-collusion rules.
-In 2011 William, as president of the English FA, voted against Australia's 2022 FIFA bid and instead voted for South Korea, despite being Australia's future heir.
-In 2020 he voted against the joint Australia–New Zealand 2023 FIFA Women's World Cup bid and instead voted for Colombia.
+In December 2010, William, alongside David Cameron, attended a meeting with FIFA vice-president Chung Mong-joon, during which Chung suggested a vote‑trading deal for England's 2018 World Cup bid.
+The English delegation reported the suggestion to FIFA, considering it a violation of anti‑collusion rule.
+In 2011, William, as president of the FA, voted against Australia's 2022 FIFA bid and instead supported South Korea, despite being Australia's future heir.
+In 2020, he voted against the joint Australia–New Zealand 2023 FIFA Women's World Cup bid and instead voted for Colombia.

-In February 2021, following an investigation into racism directed at Marcus Rashford, William released a statement as president of the FA, denouncing the "racist abuse... whether on the pitch, in the stands, or on social media" as "despicable" and stating that "we all have a responsibility" to create an environment of tolerance and accountability.
-In April, William criticised the planned breakaway competition The Super League, adding that he "share[d] the concerns of fans about the proposed Super League and the damage it risks causing to the game we love."
-In July, he condemned racist attacks against England football players following their loss at the UEFA Euro 2020 finale.
+In February 2021, following an investigation into racist abuse directed at Marcus Rashford, William released a statement as FA president denouncing "racist abuse... whether on the pitch, in the stands, or on social media" as "despicable" adding that "we all have a responsibility" to create an environment of tolerance and accountability.
+In April, he criticised the planned breakaway competition, The Super League, saying he "share[d] the concerns of fans about the proposed Super League and the damage it risks causing to the game we love."
+In July, he condemned racist attacks against England football players following their loss in the UEFA Euro 2020 final.